ryukiri/messaging-client/challenge3/README/README.md

 *   The copyright symbol should be added using an HTML symbol entity.
 *   The contact link icons are from the Font Awesome icon font.
 From left-to-right, they are:
-    *   [envelope](http://fontawesome.io/icon/envelope/): should be surrounded by a hyperlink that when clicked starts a new email message addressed to `info@pencil.com`.
+    *   <a href="http://fontawesome.io/icon/envelope/" target="_blank">envelope</a>: should be surrounded by a hyperlink that when clicked starts a new email message addressed to `info@pencil.com`.
-    *   [twitter](http://fontawesome.io/icon/twitter/): should be surrounded by a hyperlink that when clicked navigates to `https://twitter.com/pencilorg`.
+    *   <a href="http://fontawesome.io/icon/twitter/" target="_blank">twitter</a>: should be surrounded by a hyperlink that when clicked navigates to `https://twitter.com/pencilorg`.
-    *   [facebook](http://fontawesome.io/icon/facebook/): should be surrounded by a hyperlink that when clicked navigates to `https://www.facebook.com/search/top/?q=pencil`.Since these icons have no text that a screen reader can read, add `aria-label` attributes to them.
+    *   <a href="http://fontawesome.io/icon/facebook/" target="_blank">facebook</a>: should be surrounded by a hyperlink that when clicked navigates to `https://www.facebook.com/search/top/?q=pencil`.Since these icons have no text that a screen reader can read, add `aria-label` attributes to them.
 The text in that attribute will be spoken by the screen reader when the user tabs to the surrounding hyperlink.
 *   Use this for the attribution text:

         <p>Icons made by